 A recent MacOS upgrade to High Sierra mysteriously broke the Apple mouse Bluetooth connection.
 Despite the computer showing the mouse as paired, no motion of the cursor or response to clicks.
-Here's how I used the keyboard alone to reconnect the mouse, as no wired mouse was available.
+The keyboard alone can reconnect the mouse if no wired mouse was available.

 The frequently used Mac “Command” key is equivalent to the “Windows” key on a PC keyboard.